 The kindergarten my children attended often planned meals and snacks around the books they were reading.
 I thought that was a brilliant way to extend a book.

 - Have apples and graham crackers for snack time.

 - Bake cookies!
 Use the recipe for snowball cookies in the back of the book.
 Or try my recipe for traditional sugar cookies or my husband’s peanut butter cookies.
-If you want to make strictly Lenten cookies, use my recipe for impossible coconut cherry cookies.
+If you want to make strictly Lenten cookies, use one of the vegan cookie recipes from The Minimalist Baker.